 Article 24 - Periods and frequency of degree audits (Art.
-7.13 Section 2 WHW)
+7.13 Section 2 WHW) FSC right of approval, BoS advisory powers

 1. In principle, the opportunity to take the Master's degree audit will be offered once each month.
 The dates set by the Board of Examiners are published before the start of the academic year.